Picalines/outer-scout/README.md

     "id": "main",
     "type": "perspective",
     "transform": {
-        "parent": "TimberHearth_Body"
-        // The camera can be placed in a specific place on the scene,
+        // camera is created at the origin
-        // but we will do this later when we animate its position },
+    },
     "gateFit": "horizontal",
     "resolution": {